samjulien/blog/_posts/2019-08-01-typescript-from-top-to-bottom-part-2-developing-the-angular-app.markdown

     return this.authService.getProfile();
   }
 }
 ```

-The code is basically instantiating the authService that you created before to this service as a private instance (so you may not access the methods of the `AuthService` directly from HTML), that is a good practice because all the methods called in HTML template should be in it's component, so you don't loose control from where those methods are being called.
+The code above is basically getting an instance of `AuthService` injected into the `authService` private field of this component.
+Then, you make use of this instance to redefine only the methods that you want to share with your view (avoiding to share unnecessary stuff).

-Now open the page `header.component.html` and then add the following peace of code to it:
+Now, open the `header.component.html` file and replace its contents with this:

 {% highlight html %}
+{% raw %}
 <nav class="navbar navbar-expand-lg navbar-light bg-light justify-content-between">
-  <a class="navbar-brand" href="#">{% raw %}{{title}}{% raw %}</a>
+  <a class="navbar-brand" href="#">{{title}}</a>
   <button class="btn btn-primary login" *ngIf="!isAuthenticated()" (click)="login()">
       Login
   </button>